Glossary

 Pronoun

-Pronomen; replaces an already known or previously mentioned noun and thus helps to avoid repetition
+Pronomen; replaces an already known or previously mentioned noun and thus avoids repetition.
+Pronouns are declined and agree with the noun they replace in terms of gender and number.

 Er sagt, dass sie uns hilft.